 Staff development and awareness in respect of safeguarding is given the highest priority across the school to ensure we all fully understand and implement the national and local agenda.
-All our staff and volunteers are required to read Keeping Children Safe in Education (KCSiE) Part 1 and annex A. All staff are required to undertake annual safeguarding training and update training in line with KCSiE2022.
+All our staff, governors and volunteers are required to read Keeping Children Safe in Education (KCSiE) Part 1 and annex A. All staff are required to undertake annual safeguarding training and update training in line with KCSiE2023.

-We deliver a broad, balanced and age appropriate Personal, Social, and Emotional Development (PSED) curriculum in line with the Statutory requirements of the EYFS 2021, where children acquire the knowledge, understanding and skills they need to manage their lives, now and in the future.
-It will support them to manage and assess risk effectively and develop the skills to recognise healthy and unhealthy relationships (both online and in the physical world), and where to find sources of support.
+We deliver a broad, balanced and age appropriate PSED curriculum PSHE (Personal, Social, Health & Economic) Education Programme, where children acquire the knowledge, understanding and skills they need to manage their lives, now and in the future.
+It will support them to manage and assess risk effectively and develop the skills to recognise healthy and unhealthy relationships (both online and in the physical world); and where to find sources of support.

 Children are supported in recognising risks in various forms including on the internet.
-They understand what kind of physical and virtual contact is acceptable and can recognise inappropriate pressure from others, including that which threatens their personal safety and well-being and give them strategies to counter this.
+They begin to understand what kind of physical and virtual contact is acceptable and can recognise inappropriate pressure from others, including that which threatens their personal safety and well-being and give them strategies to counter this.

-Staff feel empowered to share safeguarding concerns in a swift and timely way bringing them to the attention of the Designated Safeguarding Lead (DSL) and/or a Co-Headteacher.
+Staff feel empowered to share safeguarding concerns in a swift and timely way bringing them to the attention of the Designated Safeguarding Lead (DSL) and/or the Co-Headteacher.
 Accepting that safeguarding is the responsibility of all in our community, staff feel able to ask safeguarding questions and receive appropriate feedback following up on concerns as part of this shared responsibility to children.
+For more information on how concerns are raised in school please see appendix#